Code-Institute-Submissions/us-equity-markets-2017/README.md

     7. **Average Daily Volume by Sector** - As a user, I want to be able to view the average daily volume by sector and drill into each sector by industry type.
     8. **Average Daily Volume by Domiciled Country** - As a user, I want to be able to view the average daily volume by domicilied country, by sector and drill into each sector by industry type.
     9. **Average Daily Volume per Equity by Sector** - As a user, I want to be able to view the average daily volume per equity, by sector and drill into each sector by industry type.
-    10. **Average Daily Volume per Equity Vs. Price per Equity** - As a user, I want to be able to view the average daily volume per equity verses price per equity, by sector and drill into each sector by industry type.
+    10. **Average Daily Volume per Equity Vs. Price per Equity** - As a user, I want to be able to view the average daily volume per equity Vs. price per equity, by sector and drill into each sector by industry type.
-4. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story, meeting the users needs by presenting the data on a dashboard charting application.
+4. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story, meeting the users needs by presenting the data on a dashboard charting web application.

 ## Features